embroider-build/create-release-plan-setup/README.md

 ### Freshly Configuring a Repo

-When you want to set up a repo with `release-it`, you can run:
+When you want to set up a repo with `release-plan`, you can run:

 ```
-# in a yarn repo
-yarn create rwjblue-release-it-setup

-# in an npm repo
-npm init rwjblue-release-it-setup
+npm init release-plan-setup
 ```

 ### Updating an Already Configured Repo